machinelearning2014/deepthoughtai-evo-site/paper.md

 2. **Drain step:** Stale events already replayed but still queued in the channel are drained (discarded by sequence number) to prevent duplicates.
 3. **Phase 2 (live):** The handler blocks on `run.channel.get()` via a thread pool executor, forwarding each event as it arrives.
 On `WebSocketDisconnect`, the handler exits but the worker keeps running — the client reconnects with an updated `lastSeq` and Phase 1 replays missed events.

-**WebSocket advantages over NDJSON-over-HTTP.** WebSocket provides protocol-level keepalive via ping/pong frames, which every reverse proxy respects.
-Disconnections are detected immediately by the browser's `onclose` handler, which reconnects within one second with the last seen sequence number.
-No polling, no exponential backoff, no event-buffer expiration window.
-Runs survive tab closes, network drops, and proxy timeouts independently of the client connection.
+**Delivery properties.** The transport separates run lifetime from connection lifetime and uses sequence numbers to prevent duplicate delivery after replay.
+A disconnected client can recover from the bounded buffer or NDJSON endpoint while the worker continues.
+The design improves resilience to tab closure, network interruption, and proxy timeout, subject to the bounded replay history and server process lifetime.

-**Progressive gate enforcement.** The three-layer gate system operates within the worker thread.
-Layer 1.5 corrections are injected into the LLM's local message list (not the persistence store), ensuring they take effect within the same turn.
-Retry budgets use the full step message as a dictionary key, preventing collisions between workflow stages (e.g., MATHS `start`, `model`, and `verify_final` each receive independent 3-retry budgets).
-Both the WebSocket (streaming) and non-streaming tool loops enforce sequential workflow compliance via `_first_missing_workflow_step()`, which was previously absent from the streaming path.
+**Progressive enforcement and observability.** The three-layer gate system operates within the worker thread.
+Corrections are injected into the active message stream so they affect the same turn.
+Streaming and non-streaming loops share sequential workflow checks.
+Both paths emit model/tool timing, reasoning-stream events, and one terminal answer; trace logs add elapsed stamps and total duration.

 ---